vishnupprajapat/E-commerce-admin/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Prisma Commands

+`npx prisma migrate reset ` This command: Drops the database/schema¹ if possible, or performs a soft reset if the environment does not allow deleting databases/schemas

+`npx prisma generate` The generate command is most often used to generate Prisma Client with the prisma-client-js generator.
+This does three things: Searches the current directory and parent directories to find the applicable npm project.
+It will create a package.json file in the current directory if it cannot find one.
+It will install the prisma-client-js generator if it is not already installed.
+It will generate Prisma Client.

+`npx prisma db push` This command is used to push the current schema to the database.

+`npx prisma studio` This command is used to open the Prisma Studio.

+`npx prisma migrate dev --name init` This command is used to create a new migration.

+`npx prisma migrate reset` This command is used to reset the database